Code-Institute-Submissions/ms1-go2snow/README.md

 ### Acknowledgements

-- I received inspiration for this project from my many years in the travel industry, Canadian Sky, Flexiski and Crystal Ski Holidays
+- I received inspiration for this project from my years in the travel industry, Canadian Sky, Flexiski and Crystal Ski Holidays
-- My Mentor, Nishant Kumar, for his guidance throughout this project
+- My Mentor, **Nishant Kumar**, for his guidance throughout this project.
-- Special thanks to Clare Carroll and Louise Cranley for their tips and support building this project (UX design and content)
-- Haley in Tutor Support, Jim Morel and the Slack Community for their endless support, anytime of the day or night.
+- Tutor Support, Jim Morel and the Slack Community for their endless support, anytime of the day or night.
 - My husband and my family for their support and patience!